Mass-Lumped Virtual Element Method with Strong Stability-Preserving Runge-Kutta Time Stepping for Two-Dimensional Parabolic Problems: Numerical experiments

-\paragraph{Serendipity Q8 elements.} The serendipity family displays qualitatively identical behavior.
-Convergence rates remain sharp at $\mathrm{EOC}\approx 1.00$ in $H^1$ (as seen in figure \ref{fig:distorted-h1-convergence}) and $\mathrm{EOC}\approx 2.00$ in $L^2$ (as seen in figure \ref{fig:distorted-l2-convergence}), demonstrating that the reduced-order edge degrees of freedom do not compromise accuracy.
-Again, RK3 and RK4 yield nearly overlapping error trajectories, with RK4 offering marginally improved error constants in the $L^2$-norm.
-The consistency across both mesh families—distorted bilinear and serendipity quadratic—confirms that mass lumping preserves optimal convergence rates regardless of element geometry or polynomial enrichment strategy.
+The serendipity family displays the same qualitative behavior, as shown in Figures~\ref{fig:serendipity-h1-convergence} and \ref{fig:serendipity-l2-convergence}.
+The measured convergence rates remain close to $1.00$ in the $H^1$-seminorm and $2.00$ in the $L^2$-norm, demonstrating that the reduced edge-based degrees of freedom do not compromise the approximation properties of the method.
+Once again, RK3 and RK4 produce nearly overlapping error curves, with only a mild reduction of the $L^2$ error constants for RK4.
+The consistency between distorted bilinear elements and serendipity-type elements confirms that the lumped formulation preserves optimal convergence independently of the underlying quadrilateral discretization strategy.

-\paragraph{Voronoi polygons.} The genuinely polygonal Voronoi meshes—with varying vertex counts per element—further confirm the robustness of the lumped scheme.
-Using SSP--RK3 under the same diffusion-type time-step scaling, the $H^1$-seminorm errors decay at $\mathrm{EOC}\approx 1.00$, unaffected by the heterogeneous element shapes as seen in figure \ref{fig:voronoi-h1-convergence}.
-The $L^2$-norm exhibits faster-than-linear decay compatible with the theoretical $\mathcal{O}(h^{2})$ rate as can be observed in figure \ref{fig:voronoi-l2-convergence}, though mild pre-asymptotic effects appear on the coarsest mesh (slope slightly below $2$); the trend sharpens as $h$ decreases, confirming asymptotic convergence.
-These results demonstrate that mass lumping extends seamlessly to general polygonal elements without sacrificing accuracy or stability.
+The genuinely polygonal Voronoi meshes further confirm the robustness of the method on general element shapes; see Figures~\ref{fig:voronoi-h1-convergence} and \ref{fig:voronoi-l2-convergence}.
+The $H^1$-seminorm errors decay at a rate close to first order, while the $L^2$-errors exhibit a trend compatible with the theoretical $\mathcal{O}(h^2)$ behavior.
+Mild pre-asymptotic effects are visible on the coarsest mesh, but the expected rate becomes clearer as the mesh is refined.
+These results show that mass lumping extends naturally to general polygonal meshes without loss of stability or spatial accuracy.

-In summary, these numerical experiments validate the theoretical estimates across all three mesh families: the lumped VEM with $k=1$ achieves first-order $H^1$ convergence and second-order $L^2$ convergence on distorted quadrilaterals, serendipity elements, and general Voronoi polygons, with no degradation from geometric distortion, polynomial enrichment strategy, or diagonal mass approximation.
-The SSP time integrators remain stable under a mesh-robust CFL condition $\Delta t\propto h^{2}$, and while upgrading from RK3 to RK4 improves prefactors in the $L^2$-norm, it does not alter the asymptotic spatial convergence rates.
+In summary, these numerical experiments validate the theoretical estimates across all three mesh families: the lumped VEM with $k=1$ exhibits first-order $H^1$ convergence and an $L^2$ behavior consistent with second-order accuracy on distorted quadrilaterals, serendipity elements, and general Voronoi polygons, with no visible degradation due to geometric distortion, polynomial enrichment strategy, or diagonal mass approximation.
+The SSP time integrators remain stable under a mesh-robust CFL condition $\Delta t\propto h^{2}$, and while upgrading from RK3 to RK4 improves prefactors in the $L^2$-norm, it does not alter the asymptotic spatial convergence trends.